ccp5UK/dl-poly/source/CUDA/README_CUDA.txt

 COMPILATION INFORMATION
 =======================
-The code is known to compile with either of CUDA SDK 2.3/3.1 and for compute capabilities 1.3 and 2.0.
+The code is known to compile with either of CUDA SDK 2.3/3.1/4.0/4.1 and for compute capabilities 1.3 and 2.0.
+Most recently (17/10/12), the code has been compiled and tested on the Kepler K20 with compute capability 3.5.
 If OpenMP is used, a GCC and FORTRAN90 compiler that support OpenMP are required to build the sources.

 If single precision is desired, as soon as the FORTRAN90 sources' precision has been modified in kinds_f90.f90, change CFG_DOUBLE_PRECISION to 0 in dl_poly_cu.h and recompile.

-Depending on the compute capability of the GPU (1.3 and 2.0 are supported currently), the CFG_COMPUTE_{MAJOR, MINOR} constants have to be set accordingly in the Makefile.
+Depending on the compute capability of the GPU (1.3, 2.0 and 3.5 are supported currently), the CFG_COMPUTE_{MAJOR, MINOR} constants have to be set accordingly in the Makefile.